cybercongress/go-cyber/docs/cyberd.md

 Ability to programmatically extend state based on proven knowledge graph is of paramount importance.
 Thus we consider that WASM programs will be available for execution in cyber consensus computer on top of knowledge graph.

-Our approach to economics of consensus computer is that users buys amount of ram, cpu and gpu as they want to execute programs.
+Our approach to the economics of consensus computer is that users buy an amount of RAM, CPU, and GPU as they want to execute programs.
 OpenCypher or GraphQL like language can be provided to explore semantics of the knowledge graph.
-The following list is simple programs we can envision that can be build on top of simple relevance machine.
+The following list is simple programs we can envision that can be built on top of simple relevance machine.

 _Self prediction_.
-A consensus computer is able to continuously build a knowledge graph by itself predicting existence of cyberlinks and applying this predictions to a state of itself.
-Hence a consensus computer can participate in economic consensus of cyber protocol.
+A consensus computer can continuously build a knowledge graph by itself predicting the existence of cyberlinks and applying these predictions to a state of itself.
+Hence a consensus computer can participate in the economic consensus of the cyber protocol.

-_Universal oracle._ A consensus computer is able to store the most relevant data in key value store, where key is cid and value is bytes of actual content.
-She is doing it by making a decision every round about which cid value she want to prune and which she want to apply based on utility measure of content addresses in the knowledge graph.
-In order to compute utility measure validators check availability and size of a content for top ranked content address in the knowledge graph, then weight on size of cids and its ranks.
-Emergent key-value store will be available to write for consensus computer only and not agents, but values can be used in programs.
+_Universal oracle._ A consensus computer can store the most relevant data in the key-value store, where the key is cid and value is bytes of actual content.
+She is doing it by making a decision every round about which cid value she want to prune and which she wants to apply based on the utility measure of content addresses in the knowledge graph.
+To compute utility measure validators check availability and size of content for the top-ranked content address in the knowledge graph, then weight on the size of cids and its ranks.
+The emergent key-value store will be available to write for consensus computer only and not agents, but values can be used in programs.

 _Proof of location_.
 It is possible to construct cyberlinks with proof-of-location based on some existing protocol such as [Foam](dura://QmZYKGuLHf2h1mZrhiP2FzYsjj3tWt2LYduMCRbpgi5pKG.ipfs).
-So location based search also can become provable if web3 agents will mine triangulations and attaching proof of location for every link chain.
+So location-based search also can become provable if web3 agents will mine triangulations and attaching proof of location for every link chain.

 _Proof of web3 agent_.
-Agents are a subset of content addresses with one very important property: consensus computer can prove an existence of private keys for content addresses for the subset of knowledge graph even if those addresses has never transacted in its own chain.
-Hence it is possible to compute a lot of provable stuff on top of that knowledge.
-Eg. some inflation can be distributed to addresses that have never transacted in the cyber network but have provable link.
+Agents are a subset of content addresses with one fundamental property: consensus computer can prove the existence of private keys for content addresses for the subset of knowledge graph even if those addresses has never transacted in its own chain.
+Hence it is possible to compute much provable stuff on top of that knowledge.
+E.g., some inflation can be distributed to addresses that have never transacted in the cyber network but have the provable link.

 _Motivation for read requests_.
-It would be great to create cybernomics not only for write requests to consensus computer, but from read requests also.
+It would be great to create cybernomics not only for write requests to consensus computer but from read requests also.
 So read requests can be two order of magnitude cheaper, but guaranteed.
 Read requests to a search engine can be provided by the second tier of nodes which earn CYB tokens in state channels.
-We consider to implement state channels based on HTLC and proof verification which unlocks amount earned for already served requests.
+We consider implementing state channels based on HTLC and proof verification which unlocks amount earned for already served requests.

 _Prediction markets on link relevance_.
-We can move idea further by ranking of knowledge graph based on prediction market on links relevance.
-App that allow to bet on link relevance can become unique source of truth for direction of terms as well motivate to submit more links.
+We can move the idea further by the ranking of knowledge graph based on prediction market on links relevance.
+An app that allow betting on link relevance can become a unique source of truth for the direction of terms as well as motivate agents to submit more links.

 _Private cyberlinks_.
 Privacy is foundational.
 While we are committed to privacy achieving implementation of private cyberlinks is unfeasible for our team up to Genesis.
-Hence it is up to community to work on wasm programs that can be executed on top of the protocol.
-The problem is to compute cyberRank based on cyberlink submitted by web3 agent without revealing neither previous request nor public keys of web3 agent.
-Zero knowledge proofs in general are very expensive.
+Hence it is up to the community to work on wasm programs that can be executed on top of the protocol.
+The problem is to compute cyberRank based on cyberlink submitted by a web3 agent without revealing neither previous request nor public keys of a web3 agent.
+Zero-knowledge proofs, in general, are very expensive.
 We believe that privacy of search should be must by design, but not sure that we know how to implement it.
-[Coda]() like recursive snarks and [mimblewimble]() constructions in theory can solve part of the privacy issue, but they are new, untested and anyway will be more expensive in terms of computations than transparent alternative.
+[Coda]() like recursive snarks and [mimblewimble]() constructions, in theory, can solve part of the privacy issue, but they are new, untested and anyway will be more expensive regarding computations than a transparent alternative.

 ## In a search for equilibria is `nash`

 We need to find answers for a lot of hard questions regarding consensus variables and its default values.
 So we decide to stick to a community generated feedback on the road to Genesis and continuously adjust them to keep going better.

-On scalability trilema ...
+On scalability trilemma ...

 Decentralization comes with costs and slowness.
-We want to find a good balance between speed, reliance and ability to scale, as we believe all three are sensitive for widespread web3 adoption.
+We want to find a good balance between speed, reliance, and ability to scale, as we believe all three are sensitive for widespread web3 adoption.

 That is the area of research for us now.
-We need real economic measurements in order to apply scientific method for this class of challenges.
+We need real economic measurements to apply a scientific method for this class of challenges.

 ## On faster evolution at `weiner`

-Basic purpose of wiener stage is to be able to update the consensus of a network from a consensus computer state using some on-chain upgrade mechanism.
+The primary purpose of `wiener` stage is to be able to update the consensus of a network from a consensus computer state using some on-chain upgrade mechanism.

 Evolvability and governance are connected tightly.

-Ability to reflect input from the world and output changes of itself is essential evolutionary feature.
-Hence, thanks to cosmos-sdk `euler` implementation has basic but very power features such as on-chain voting with vetos and abstains that drastically simplified open discussions for change.
+Ability to reflect input from the world and output changes of itself is an essential evolutionary feature.
+Hence, thanks to `cosmos-sdk` `euler` implementation have basic but compelling features such as on-chain voting with vetos and abstain that drastically simplified open discussions for a change.
 So we are going to use this feature from the inception of the network.

-But we can go to different direction than cosmos-sdk offers.
-Following ideas from [Tezos]() in Weiner we can define the current state of a protocol as immutable content address that is included in round merkle root.
+However, we can go in a different direction than `cosmos-sdk` offers.
+Following ideas from [Tezos](dura://QmdSQ1AGTizWjSRaVLJ8Bw9j1xi6CGLptNUcUodBwCkKNS.ipfs) in `weiner` we can define the current state of a protocol as the immutable content address that included in round merkle root.

-Also instead of formal governance procedure we would love to check the hypothesis that changing state of a protocol is possible indeed using relevance machine itself.
+Also instead of formal governance procedure, we would love to check the hypothesis that changing state of a protocol is possible indeed using relevance machine itself.

 Starting protocol can be as simple as follows:

-> The more closer some content address to `QmRBKYsQ4FPEtHeGBRuUZEfNXQfvNiJFXvbyrdF4Y7pqfh` the more probability than it will become the winning during upgrade.
-The most close protocol to `cyber-protocol-current` is the protocol which is the most relevant to users.
+> The closer some content address to `QmRBKYsQ4FPEtHeGBRuUZEfNXQfvNiJFXvbyrdF4Y7pqfh` the more probability that it becomes the winning during an upgrade.
+The closest protocol to `cyber-protocol-current` is the protocol which is the most relevant to users.

 Hence it is up to nodes to signal `cyber-protocol-current` by sending cyberlinks with semantics like `<cQmRBKYsQ4FPEtHeGBRuUZEfNXQfvNiJFXvbyrdF4Y7pqfh> <cid-of-protocol>`.

 ## Genesis is secure as `merkle`

-Before unleashing our creature we need to have strong assurance that implementations are secure.
+Before unleashing our creature, we need to have strong assurance that implementations are secure.
 Merkle is our final genesis release after security audits and more formalism.

-After this release the network of relevance machines become fully functional and evolvable.
+After this release, the network of relevance machines become fully functional and evolvable.

 ## Conclusion

-We define and implemented a protocol for provable communications of consensus computers on relevance.
-The protocol is based on simple idea of content defined knowledge graphs which are generated by web3 agents using cyberlinks.
-Cyberlinks are processed by a consensus computer using concept we call relevance machine. `euler` consensus computer is based on `CIDv0` and uses `go-ipfs` and `cosmos-sdk` as a foundation.
-IPFS provide significant benefits in terms of resources consumption.
-CIDv0 as a primary objects are robust in its simplicity.
+We define and implement a protocol for provable communications of consensus computers on relevance.
+The protocol is based on a simple idea of content defined knowledge graphs which are generated by web3 agents using cyberlinks.
+Cyberlinks are processed by a consensus computer using a concept we call relevance machine. `euler` consensus computer is based on `CIDv0` and uses `go-ipfs` and `cosmos-sdk` as a foundation.
+IPFS provide significant benefits regarding resources consumption.
+CIDv0 as primary objects are robust in its simplicity.
 For every CIDv0 cyber•rank is computed by a consensus computer with no single point of failure.
 Cyber•rank is CYB weighted PageRank with economic protection from sybil attacks and selfish voting.
-Every round merkle root of rank tree is published so every computer can prove to any computer a relevance value for a given CID.
+Every round merkle root of the rank tree is published so every computer can prove to any computer a relevance value for a given CID.
 Sybil resistance is based on bandwidth limiting.
-Embedded ability to execute programs offer very exciting apps.
-Starting primary goal is indexing of peer-to-peer systems with self-authenticated data either stateless, such as IPFS, Swarm, DAT, Git, BitTorent, or stateful such as Bitcoin, Ethereum and other blockchains and tangles.
-Proposed semantics of linking offers robust mechanism for predicting meaningful relations between objects by a consensus computer itself.
-A source code of a relevance machine is open source.
+Embedded ability to execute programs offer inspiring apps.
+Starting primary goal is indexing of peer-to-peer systems with self-authenticated data either stateless, such as IPFS, Swarm, DAT, Git, BitTorrent, or stateful such as Bitcoin, Ethereum and other blockchains and tangles.
+Proposed semantics of linking offers a robust mechanism for predicting meaningful relations between objects by a consensus computer itself.
+The source code of a relevance machine is open source.
 Every bit of data accumulated by a consensus computer is available for everybody if the one has resources to process it.
 The performance of proposed software implementation is sufficient for seamless user interactions.
 Scalability of proposed implementation is enough to index all self-authenticated data that exist today and serve it to millions of web3 agents.
-The blockchain is managed by a decentralized autonomous organisation which functions under Tendermint consensus algorithm with standard governance module.
+The blockchain is managed by a decentralized autonomous organization which functions under Tendermint consensus algorithm with standard governance module.
 Thought a system provide necessary utility to offer an alternative for conventional search engines it is not limited to this use case either.
-The system is extendable for numerous applications and e.g. makes possible to design economically rational self-owned robots that are able to autonomously understand objects around them.
+The system is extendable for numerous applications and, e.g. makes it possible to design economically rational self-owned robots that can autonomously understand objects around them.

 ## References

-> Github do not display permanent web3 links correctly so follow source code
+> Github does not display permanent web3 links correctly so follow source code

 - [cyberd](https://github.com/cybercongress/cyberd)
 - [Scholarly context adrift](dura://QmNhaUrhM7KcWzFYdBeyskoNyihrpHvUEBQnaddwPZigcN.ipfs)